agowardhan/PredictLyme/README.md

 ## TickTock

 Lyme disease is the fastest-growing vector borne disease in North America, and therefore a growing public health concern.
 TickTock is a predictive model that incorporates historical data from the CDC, historical weather and climate data, national land-cover data, and climate change models, to create predictions for the number of Lyme cases in USA on a per-county basis.
-It uses Facebook Prophet for the time-series prediction, resulting in a an improvement of 25% on the mean absolute percentage error
+It uses Facebook Prophet for the time-series prediction, resulting in a an improvement of 25% on the mean absolute percentage error.
+It is hosted at https://ticktocklyme.herokuapp.com/

 ## Data